Dardanus (son of Illyrius)

 Dardanus (Δάρδανος) was a character in Greek mythology.
 He was one of the sons of Illyrius, and the eponymous founder of the Dardani.

 Family

 Dardanus was the son of Illyrius, who was the son of either Cadmus and Harmonia or Polyphemus and Galatea.
 He had five brothers: Enchelus, founder of the Enchelei; Autarieus, founder of the Autariatae; Maedus; Taulas, founder of the Taulantii; and Perrhaebus, founder of the Perrhaebi.
 He also had three sisters: Partho, founder of the Parthini; Daortho, founder of the Daorsi; and Dassaro, founder of the Dassaretii.

 In mythology

-According to Appianus of Alexandria, Dardanus was the founder of the Dardani, an ancient Illyrian tribe which inhabited much of modern-day Kosovo, together with land in what is now Serbia, Northern Albania, and North Macedonia.
+According to Appianus of Alexandria, Dardanus was the founder of the Dardani, an ancient Illyrian tribe which inhabited much of modern-day Kosovo, together with land in what is now Serbia.